zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 This method resumes the paused audio.

-> `Pause`/`Resume` have dependencies with the method `EnableLocalAudio`.
-For example, when EnableLocalAudio is set to False to disable local audio, calling `Resume` can enable local audio again.
+> The `Pause`/`Resume` methods have dependencies with the `EnableLocalAudio` method.
+For example, when the `enabled` parameter is set as `False` in the `EnableLocalAudio` method to disable the local audio, calling `Resume` enables the local audio again.

 #### Destroy an Engine Instance (Destroy)